 GOCDB

-Work has focussed on the development of v5.4, which was released into production 6th July.
+Work has focussed on the development of v5.4, which was released into production on 6th July.
 The main new features of this version include:

 RoleActionLogging - Records all role request related actions (deny, approve, revoke).

 Improved Role approve/deny page rendering and logic and many changes necessary for future business logic improvements.